What Is Permanent Makeup?

 - History of keloids or Hypertrophic scarring

-Any illness, treatment or medication that compromises the immune system or healing, IS NOT a good candidate for permanent makeup.
-A letter from your physician may be requested before any procedure to ensure the safety of the client.
+Any illness, treatment or medication that compromises the immune system or healing, ARE NOT acceptable for permanent makeup.
+We reserve the right to request a letter from your physician before any procedure to ensure the safety of the client.
 Ones not willing to supply a letter from their doctors will not have any services performed by Michel with Gilded Beauty.

-Permanent makeup is that- its permanent.
+Permanent makeup is that — it is permanent.
 Yes, it will need to be touched up to boost the color, but this is a decision that needs to be made knowing this is a commitment.
 There is no guarantee of outcome for services rendered.
 Michel with Gilded Beauty strives to make every outcome positive for the client.

 How Long Does Permanent Makeup Last?